junxit/us-congress-code/title-42/chapter-6a/sec-238f.md

 ### Crediting of Payments for Room and Board to Appropriation Accounts

 Pub.
 L. 102–394, title II, § 206, Oct.
 6, 1992, 106 Stat.
 1811, provided that: “Hereafter amounts received from employees of the Department in payment for room and board may be credited to the appropriation accounts which finance the activities of the Public Health Service.”
 Similar provisions were contained in the following prior appropriation acts: Pub.
 L. 102–170, title II, § 206, Nov.
 26, 1991, 105 Stat.
 1126.
 Pub.
 L. 101–517, title II, § 206, Nov.
 5, 1990, 104 Stat.
 2209.
 Pub.
 L. 101–166, title II, § 207, Nov.
 21, 1989, 103 Stat.
 1177.

+### Executive Documents

+### Transfer of Functions

+Functions of Public Health Service, Surgeon General of Public Health Service, and all other officers and employees of Public Health Service, and functions of all agencies of or in Public Health Service transferred to Secretary of Health, Education, and Welfare by Reorg.
+Plan No. 3 of 1966, eff.
+June 25, 1966, 31 F.R.
+8855, 80 Stat.
+1610, set out as a note under section 202 of this title.
+Functions of Federal Security Administrator transferred to Secretary of Health, Education, and Welfare and all agencies of Federal Security Agency transferred to Department of Health, Education, and Welfare by section 5 of Reorg.
+Plan No. 1 of 1953, set out as a note under section 3501 of this title.
+Federal Security Agency and office of Administrator abolished by section 8 of Reorg.
+Plan No. 1 of 1953.